VirginiaKMartinez/RandomCardGenerator/README.md

 The card must have one of the possible suits: Hearts, Spades, Clubs and Diamonds.
 The card value must be one of the following: 1 to 10, King, Queen, Jack or Ace, (no joker).

- Click to see muy solution:
+ Click to see my solution:
  https://virginiakmartinez.github.io/RandomCardGenerator/